-Located on the shores of Norris Lake with more than 800 miles of shoreline, Norris Dam State Park offers recreational boating, skiing, and fishing.
-The park offers a fully equipped marina with boat ramp available to the general public.
+Norris Dam State Park sits on more than 4,000 acres located on Norris Reservoir.
+With more than 800 miles of shoreline, the park offers recreational boating, skiing, and fishing.
+The park has a fully equipped marina with boat ramp available to the general public.
 House boats and pontoon boats are available for rent along with other types of boats.

 The Lenoir Museum has a diverse collection of many artifacts which depict life in Southern Appalachia from 12,000 years ago to present day.
 The Rice Gristmill, originally constructed in 1798 in Union County, was dismantled and rebuilt on Clear Creek in 1935.
-The Caleb Crosby Threshing Barn was originally built on the Holston River in the 1830’s and relocated to its present site in 1978.
+The Caleb Crosby Threshing Barn was originally built on the Holston River in the 1830s and relocated to its present site in 1978.
 It displays old farm tools, plows and a horse drawn wagon.

 Norris Dam State Park has two meeting rooms located in the west section on the park that can accommodate 10 to 75 people.
 These meeting rooms can be reserved up to one year in advance.
 The Tea Room is also a very popular venue for weddings, reunions and receptions.
 For more information, please contact the park office at 865-426-7461 or toll free at 1-800-543-9335.